 BackgroundThe POTW is a program that exists in some form or variation at many of the top colleges and universities across the nation and around the world.
 Each week, a new ... exciting ... and challenging problem will be posted to this homepage.
-Interested cadets, faculty, and other individuals outside USMA are welcome and encouraged to participate.Rules of EngagementThe POTW contest will span the entire academic year at West Point, but "Top Guns" (winners) will be identified in three categories for each of the two semesters--Fall 2011 and Spring 2012, and certificates will be awarded to each.
+Interested cadets, faculty, and other individuals outside USMA are welcome and encouraged to participate.Rules of EngagementThe POTW contest will span the entire academic year at West Point.
+"Top Guns" (winners) will be identified in three categories at the end of the academic year, and certificates will be awarded for each of the three categories.
 The categories are:

 - Top Cadet